What world do we want? TED Talks answers

 To close the session, Benoit Menardo (founder of Payflow) and Aleix Puig (Co-Founder of VICIO and MasterChef winner) talked about how getting ahead of new trends and embracing them can open up new business opportunities.

-Benoit Menardo launched the Payflow platform that allows companies to offer their staff the possibility of collecting the money generated through their work on the spot, without having to wait for the payroll at the end of the month.
-This is called Earned Wage AccessThis is a new paradigm that, in Menardo's words, unlocks many opportunities: "by seeing our money and expenses at the moment, we can plan better".
+Benoit Menardo launched the Payflow platform, which allows companies to offer their staff the possibility of receiving their earned money instantly, without having to wait to get paid at the end of the month.
+This is what is called Earned Wage Access, a new paradigm that, in Menardo's words, unlocks many opportunities: "by seeing our money and expenses instantly, we can plan better."

 Finally, Aleix Puig told how he managed, with perseverance and attention to new opportunities, to quickly reorient his business plan by starting VICIO: